neomatrix369/awesome-ai-ml-dl/examples/tribuo/README.md

 ./builder.sh --extract
 ./builder.sh --buildNativeImage

+## or to build profile-guided optimisation using GraalVM EE
+./builder.sh --pgo --buildNativeImage

 ## build native-image from the gradle built artifact (jar file in build/libs folder)
 ./builder.sh --build-tool gradle --extract ./builder.sh --build-tool gradle --buildNativeImage

+## or to build profile-guided optimisation using GraalVM EE
+./builder.sh --pgo --build-tool gradle --buildNativeImage
 ```

 You may some warnings and then get a binary to use (instead of the `jar`), see [native-image build output](outputs/native-image-build-output.log).